Salma-Yassin/Stock-Analysis-Website/README.md

 - Historical data analysis for stocks
 - User notifications settings

-## Getting Started

-This project is currently in the planning phase and has not been developed yet.

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).